 What WMT says

-Far From Help Part 2 (FFH2) is a one day course that builds on and refreshes previous WMT training by introducing and practising useful invasive skills – wound closure using staples, glue and Steri-Strips, injecting local anaesthetic into wounds and giving intramuscular injections.
+Far From Help Part 2 (FFH2) is a two-day course that builds on and refreshes previous WMT training by introducing and practising useful invasive skills – wound closure using staples, glue and Steri-Strips, injecting local anaesthetic into wounds and giving intramuscular injections.
 There are very important lectures to re-visit including the legal considerations, shock, history taking and much more.
 On completion of FFH2, students are awarded WMT’s Advanced Medicine certificate that’s valid for 2 years.
 We recommend FFH2 to our keenest FFH students, overland 4×4 vehicle and yacht based expeditions, aid workers, close protection security personnel and others going to particularly remote places where additional medical skills and resources can buy more time in which to care for someone before help arrives or evacuation is affected.
-FFH2 training may enable you to resolve an injury, infection or illness condition in the field without resorting to evacuation and at the same time make your patient more comfortable by the control of pain, nausea and fever.
-You must have attended a previous WMT course to attend FFH2.
+You must have attended a previous WMT course in the last 2 years to attend FFH2.
 Not suitable for doctors.
 To recap FFH + FFH2 equals the Advanced Medicine syllabus.

 What students say